 The Document Delivery Center (DDC) is located next to the circulation desk.
 You can pick up your printouts at the DDC or at the printers located on the south (the flagpole) side of the 3rd floor of the library.

-Check the Source and Cite page in our Journal Staff Legal Research Guide.
+Check the Locating Sources and Formatting Citations pages in our Journal Staff Legal Research Guide.
 Ask journal editors about substituting an online version for print.
 Be aware that many materials are no longer published in print.
 For example, many government documents are now only available online.
 Ask your editor about substituting a PDF for print.
 Our librarians can help you find PDFs of materials using our databases.